Tai Chi Chuan

 Occasional workshops on the art and science of tai chi.
 In these workshops, participants will be instructed in the tai chi principles and how to start learning tai chi correctly.
-Particpants will also learn the first few exercises of Eternal Spring as a way to begin to condition the body for tai chi practice.
-The next Introduction to Tai Chi will be: February 23rd, from 2:30-4 pm.
-After that, the workshop will be repeated May 18th and September 14th.
+Participants will also learn the first few exercises of Eternal Spring as a way to begin to condition the body for tai chi practice.
+The next Introduction to Tai Chi will be: September 14th, from 2:30-4 pm. register here

 Open to students who has learned the short form.
 Repeats the form at

 varied speeds and stances several times, non-stop for one hour.

 It is recommended that this course be taken six months after completion

 of the Tai Chi Short Form.
 In-depth instruction is given into the